Magistrates Court of Queensland

 The Magistrates Court of Queensland is the lowest court in the court hierarchy of Queensland, Australia.
 All criminal proceedings in Queensland begin in the Magistrates Court, with minor offences being dealt with summarily, and more serious ones being referred to a higher court on the strength of evidence.
 Most criminal cases are first heard in the Magistrates Court, as are most civil cases.
 The Magistrates Court hears approximately 95% of all court cases in Queensland.

 Decisions made by the Magistrates Court may be heard on appeal to the District Court of Queensland.
 The Magistrates Court does not have an appellate jurisdiction.

-The Chief Magistrate of Queensland, since 2019, is Judge Terry Gardiner.
+The Chief Magistrate of Queensland, since 2022, is Judge Janelle Brassington.

 Jurisdiction

 Civil

 The Magistrates Court has the jurisdiction to decide on civil matters for which the amount in dispute is less than or equal to A$150,000.
 Civil matters in which the amount in dispute is more than $150,000 are decided by either the District Court or the Supreme Court.